 Students meet the faculty and other leading scholars and artists who present

 their work and introduce the leading ideas and controversies in their areas

 of expertise.
-Students are expected to take this weekly 1-credit seminar each
+Students take this weekly 1-credit seminar in the fall semester.

 Inquiry Seminars (5-9 credits, three courses)